utshomax/postman-docs/src/pages/docs/integrations/available-integrations/bitbucket.md

 ## API sync with Bitbucket

-You can connect a Bitbucket repository to an API in the API Builder.
+With Postman v10, you can connect a Bitbucket repository to an API in the API Builder.
 Once connected, you can sync your API's definition and associated collections between Postman and Bitbucket.
 You can switch branches, pull changes from the repository, and push changes to the repository, all from within Postman.
 To learn more about syncing your API with Bitbucket, see [Using a remote Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo/).

 ## Backing up collections on Bitbucket